fioravante-dev/FastAPI-MCP/README.md

-# Enterprise AI Agent with FastAPI and Docker
+# AI Agent with FastAPI and Docker

 This project demonstrates how to build a robust, production-ready AI agent using a professional, layered architecture.
 The agent manages a user database through natural language commands, performing full CRUD (Create, Read, Update, Delete) operations.